w3c/web-networks/proposals/cloudedgeclientCG/charter.md

 ## Scope of Work
 This group aims to discuss proposals for Cloud-Edge-Client coordination, including:
 * Use cases and requirements for Cloud-Edge-Client coordination
-* Proposals for APIs and mechanisms that enable computing workload offloading and orchestration between Cloud, Edge, and Client
+* Proposals for APIs and mechanisms (including protocols) that enable computing workload offloading and orchestration between Cloud, Edge, and Client
 * Secure networking and trust model requirements in the context of edge computing and offload to edge.

 ## Out of Scope